Ronald Bellamy: College career

 Bellamy attended the University of Michigan from 1999 to 2002, where he played wide receiver and majored in sport management communications.
 In his career, he had 67 receptions for 888 yards and nine touchdowns, including 46 receptions for 530 yards and five touchdowns as a senior.
 From 2000 to 2002, Bellamy started 25 out of 36 games played.

 Professional career

 Detroit Lions

 Bellamy spent 2007 on the practice squad of the Detroit Lions in the National Football League.
 After the 2008 preseason, he was waived by the Lions during final cuts on August 30, 2008.

 Coaching career

 Bellamy was appointed varsity football coach at West Bloomfield High School, Michigan in January 2010.
 In 2021, Bellamy joined the coaching team at the University of Michigan.
+Bellamy coached safeties and wide receivers in his time at Michigan, where he led the team to a national championship in 2023.